 MacOS installation guide

-Myokit needs GCC, Python, and the Sundials ODE solvers to run.
+Myokit needs a C compiler, Python, and the Sundials ODE solvers to run.
 Each step of the installation is discussed separately below.

 Installing the dependencies